Ref vs Out in C#

 Fine.
 Getting the output as expected.

-So, when we call a function with an “out” variable, it has to be updated the out variable inside the function.
+When we call a method with the “out” variable, the method has to update the out variable inside the function and it is mandatory.
 But this is not mandatory if you are using the ref variable.
 For example, please have a look at the below code.
-Here, we are commenting on the second update statement.
-For ref, we are not getting any compile time errors.
-But for out, we are getting one compile time error saying “The out parameter ‘Subtraction’ must be assigned to before control leaves the current method” as shown below.
+Here, we are commenting on the second update statement inside both MathRef and MathOut functions.
+If you notice inside the MathRef function, we are not getting any compile time errors.
+But inside the MathOut method, we are getting one compile time error saying “The out parameter ‘Subtraction’ must be assigned to before control leaves the current method” as shown below.

 What are the differences between out and ref in C#?

-So, the first point that you need to keep in mind is that, if you are declaring some out variable, then it is mandatory or compulsory to initialize or update the out variable inside the function else we will get a compiler error.
+So, the first point that you need to keep in mind is that, if you are declaring some out variables, then it is mandatory or compulsory to initialize or update the out variables inside the method body else we will get a compiler error.
 But with the ref, updating the ref variable inside a method is optional.

-When we are using the ref parameter, you must have to initialize the ref parameter else you will get compile time error.
+When we are passing the ref parameter as arguments, it is mandatory to initialize the ref parameter before passing it to the method else we will get compile time error.
 This is because with the ref parameter, updating the value inside the method is optional.
 So, before passing the ref parameter, it should be initialized.
 On the other hand, initializing an out parameter is optional.
 If you are not initializing the out parameter, no problem, because the out parameter is compulsorily initialized or updated inside the method.
 For a better understanding, please have a look at the below code.
 Here, we are not initializing the second parameter.
 For the SubtractionOut parameter, we are not getting any error, but for SubtractionRef, we are getting a compiler error saying Use of unassigned local variable ‘SubtractionRef’ as shown below.

 What are the differences between out and ref in C#?